CETLI Events Calendar

 :

-Facilitator: Dr. Julia F. Lynch, Political Science
+Facilitator: Dr. Gareth Nellis, Political Science

 All graduate students are welcome.
 This event grows out of concerns in the Political Science department, and so may be most useful to students in related fields.
 Counts toward the CETLI Teaching Certificate.